FBW44-2/uib-basic-layout/README.md

 You can also add your own custom reset.

+## Basic responsive layout

+We could make use of `margin: 0 auto;` to center an entire block on the page.
+This block should have a width that is less than the full width of the browser or the parent, otherwise we will not see the effect.

+To set the width of this container we could use a `%` or `vw`, but both are relative units and on smaller screens the content would be too narrow.

+So instead we could use `px`, which is absolute unit.
+The issue will be on smaller screens - when the width we set is larger than the device width, which will cause a horizontal scrollbar, something we want to avoid.

+To fix this, we can use instead of the `width` property, the `max-width` in combination with a px value.
+We could set the sizing of the container like: `max-width: 900px;`.
+This mean our container will expand to 100% of the parent (given that it is a block level element) but only until it reaches the specified `max-width` of `900px`.
+After it reaches this size it will be centered on the screen due to the `margin: 0 auto;`.

+Last we need to add some padding, so the content does not stick to the edge of the browser on smaller screens.

 ## In Page Navigation

 - add `id` to the section you want to be able to navigate to